yomguy/docker-composition-installer/README.md

 ## Usage

-Just copy `install.py` somewhere in your docker-compose project and run it as root or with `sudo`.
+Just copy/drop `install.py` somewhere in your docker-compose project and run it as root or with `sudo`.

 It will install Docker and docker-compose automatically only if they are not installed yet.